squadracer/locale_ninja/README.md

 <br/>

-Your  translation manager will be accesible at `your-domain-name/locale_ninja` or `localhost:3000/locale_ninja` 🎉
+Your  translation manager will be accessible at `your-domain-name/locale_ninja` or `localhost:3000/locale_ninja` 🎉

 ## 📄 Contributing